DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 So go ahead and write a program!

-> Even though these practice projects are small and seamingly insignificant, treat them as VERY IMPORTANT.
+> Even though these practice projects are small and seemingly insignificant, treat them as VERY IMPORTANT.
 Try to do your best on each and every one of them!
   This will prepare you to do serious work in the future.
-When the time comes to create something imporant, you will be well prepared to create quality work, since you've been doing it all along!
+When the time comes to create something important, you will be well-prepared to create quality work, since you've been doing it all along!

 ## Learn how to find answers on the internet